odoo/documentation/legal/terms/partnership.rst

 .. _appendix_p_a:

-10 Appendix A: Odoo Enterprise Edition License
+10 Appendix A: Twenty20 Enterprise Edition License
 ==============================================

 .. only:: latex